 The food and beverage industry often faces stringent scrutiny.
 This is because the impact of contamination is magnified due to immediate consumption and the large user bases that companies often have.
 Unsafe food containing harmful bacteria, viruses, parasites, or chemical substances, causes more than 200 diseases – ranging from diarrhea to cancers.
 An estimated 600 million – almost 1 in 10 people in the world – fall ill after eating contaminated food, and 420 000 die every year, resulting in the loss of 33 million healthy life years (DALYs).
 (WHO)

-Therefore, traceability and recalls are critical components of a food regulatory system.
+Therefore, food recalls and traceability and recalls are critical components of a food regulatory system.

 Impact of Product Recall